-In a blockbuster trade, the Seahawks acquired star safety Jamal Adams to pair with Quandre Diggs at the backend of the defense.
+In a blockbuster trade, the Seahawks changed the complexion of the 2020 NFC West when they acquired star safety Jamal Adams to pair with Quandre Diggs at the backend of the defense.
 With an already solid safety duo, the Seahawks have a safety pair akin to the “Legion of Boom” with Earl Thomas and Kam Chancellor.
 Adams was a first-team all-pro last season with 6.5 sacks and seven passes defended.
 Diggs had three interceptions in just five games last year in Seattle.
 This allows Seattle to move around Jamal Adams all around the defense, and allow Diggs to play “center field.”

 The Rams and Cardinals are in a similar spot at the safety positions.
 Despite only playing six games last season, John Johnson has been excellent thus far with 119 tackles and 22 passes defended in his first two seasons.
 With Johnson’s injuries, Taylor Rapp burst onto the scene with eight passes defended and two interceptions.
 Another young safety for the Rams is Terrell Burgess, who was drafted in the third round in the 2020 draft.